Zamiell/isaac-faq/save-data-manager.md

 ## How do I use the IsaacScript save data manager?

 - In TypeScript, it's built-in: just start typing `saveDataManager` and it will auto-import.
-- In Lua, it's as simple as [copy-pasting ISC into your project](https://isaacscript.github.io/main/isaacscript-in-lua) and calling `isc:saveDataManager()`.
+- In Lua, it's as simple as [copy-pasting ISC into your project](https://isaacscript.github.io/main/isaacscript-in-lua) and calling: `isc:saveDataManager()`

 Keep reading for more information.